herochang/test/README.md

 ### Usage

 Using this tool requires signing up for a macaddress.io account and getting an API key here.
-Export the API key as an environment variable MACADDRESSIO_API_KEY before running the script.
+Export the API key as an environment variable MAC_ADDRESS_IO_API_KEY before running the script.

 macOS and Linux
 export MAC_ADDRESS_IO_API_KEY="your-api-key"